POP vs. IMAP: The Basics

 - Mail is stored on the remote server, so it’s accessible from multiple devices.

-- All changes are tracked on the server, preventing duplicate inboxes, sent messages existing on just one device, and similar issues.
+- All changes are tracked on the server, preventing duplicate inboxes, sending messages existing on just one device, and similar issues.

 - Faster overview, as only headers are downloaded until content is explicitly requested.